emmanuelgonz/rabbitmq_keycloak/README.md

     Q: I want to edit, add, and/or delete my two-factor authenticator application.
 How can I do that?

     A: You can manage your two-factor authentication applications using the Keycloak Account Management user interface.
 Refer to the section [Account Management](#account-management).

+## Definitions
+- Producer: A user application that sends messages
+- Queue: A buffer that stores messages
+- Consumer: A user application that receives messages